Powerlearnproject/se-day1-assignment-Gakii72/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-Integrated Development Environments (IDEs) and Version Control Systems (VCS) are crucial tools in the software development process, each serving distinct but complementary roles
 Integrated Development Environments (IDEs
 Efficiency and Productivity- IDEs provide a unified interface with features such as code editors, compilers, debuggers, and build automation tools, which streamline the development workflow.
 This integration helps developers write, test, and debug code more efficiently.